Improved limits on solar axions and bosonic dark matter from the CDEX-1B experiment using the profile likelihood ratio method: DATA ANALYSIS

 \subsection{Data Selection}

-As discussed in earlier analysis \cite{cdex1b2018}, the background spectrum is derived by the following steps: \begin{enumerate} \item Stability check, removing the time periods of calibration or other testing experiments. \item Anti-Compton veto, disgarding the the events in coincidence with the anti-Compton detector and retains the anti-coincidence events. \item Basic cuts, removing the electronic noise through getting rid of the abnormal pulses and spurious signals. \item Bulk and surface event selection, rejecting the surface events by pulse shape analysis using their characteristic slower rise time. \end{enumerate} The detailed information of these selection efficiencies and trigger efficiency are discussed in Ref. \cite{cdex1b2018}.
-An improved Ratio Method, which base on the bulk/surface rise time distribution PDFs (probability density functions), is developed to reject the surface event and derive the signal-retaining and background- leakage efficiencies \cite{yanglt_bs}.
+As discussed in earlier analysis \cite{cdex1b2018}, the background spectrum is derived by the following steps: \begin{enumerate} \item Stability check, removing the time periods of calibration or other testing experiments. \item Anti-Compton (AC) veto, discarding the events in coincidence with the AC detector and retaining the anti-coincidence events. \item Basic cuts, removing the electronic noise through getting rid of the abnormal pulses and spurious signals. \item Bulk and surface event selection, rejecting the surface events by pulse shape analysis using their characteristic slower rise time. \end{enumerate} Depicted in Fig.~\ref{fig:efficiency} are the trigger efficiency as well as the selection efficiency with energy including those from the selection of physics vs electronic noise events, AC vetos and DAQ dead time.
+The trigger efficiency is derived from the calibration sources in coincidence with AC detector \cite{cdex1b2018}.
+The selection efficiencies are derived by events due to random triggers, the AC tagged events from calibration sources and in situ background.
+An improved Ratio Method, which is based on the bulk/surface rise time distribution probability density functions (PDFs), is developed to reject the surface events \cite{yanglt_bs}.
 This method has been proved correctly above 160 eV.
-So in this analysis, 160 eV is selected as the physics analysis threshold, at which the combined efficiency including those from the trigger, basic cuts and anti-Compton veto is 17\%.
+So in this analysis, 160 eV is selected as the physics analysis threshold, at which the combined efficiencies ($\varepsilon_{\rm eff}$) including trigger and selection is 17\%.